 The number will provide you will some guidance on the value of your website traffic.

-A business with good tracking mechanisms can compare costs for the variety of methodologies for attracting visitors with the improvements in conversions and or revenues.
+A business with good tracking mechanisms can compare costs for various methodologies for attracting visitors with the improvements in conversions and or revenues.
 It is my opinion that efforts to improve organic search results through SEO, search engine optimization will provide a better ROI than many of the more traditional marketing methods.
 The primary reason for this is searching for a potential customer who is looking for information with the intent to purchase sometime soon.
 In traditional push marketing, you are out searching and attempting to convince a potential customer to purchase.